YousefQanadilo/README/Readme.md

 # 👋 Hey, I’m Yousef Qanadilo

-I'm a robotics + AI enthusiast and currently pursing a C in AI and Robotics.
+I'm a robotics + AI enthusiast and currently pursing a CS in AI and Robotics.
 I am passionate about building intelligent systems that can learn, move, and adapt.
 From low-level control to high-level reasoning, I love exploring the full stack of mobile robotics and machine learning.

 ---